The Highwayman

 And they bound the landlord's daughter with many a snickering jest

-and they bound the musket beside her with the barrel beneath her breast
+and they bound the musket beside her with the barrel beneath her

 "keep good watch" they said, and they kissed her and she heard the dead man say